rzn-example-classroom/git-and-github-intro/README.md

 3. Once downloaded, run the installer.
 You'll be prompted to sign in to your GitHub account. ![GitHub Desktop Installer](https://github.com/rzn-example-classroom/git-and-github-intro/assets/16062019/3e4f5212-c3d5-47e9-aabd-4b563c2bfa59)

 4. Once you've logged in, you'll be asked to configure Git with the username and email that you prefer to use.
-You can allow GitHub to configure this for you.
+You can also use the email associated with your GitHub account (which should be your professional or university email).
+Alternatively, uou can allow GitHub to automatically generate an email that keeps your personal email private.
+	- The email provided is associated with changes you make so that others can contact you about them if need be.
+Displaying your university email may make it easier for instructors to identify you.

 At this point, the installation should be complete, and you can move on to the next section.